agilepro/baroque/README.md

 1. Pull a copy of this Repository to a folder named `baroque`

-1. Navigate into your new site’s directory and start it up.
+1. Navigate into your new site's directory and start it up.

     ```shell
     cd baroque